Kakuho/PSXJun/README.md

 ﻿## PSXJun

 PSXJun is an amateur experimental low level emulator to learn more about computer architecture, using the PlayStation 1 as a case study.
 For an actual playable emulator, please check out the emulators listed below.
-PSXJun

 ## Motivation